Boards of HCS

 The Advancement Committee is responsible for guiding strategies related to student recruitment, enrollment, and institutional growth through fundraising, marketing, and community engagement.
 It ensures that admissions practices align with the organization’s mission and that advancement efforts support long-term sustainability and development.

-Members: Hutton-Latsoudis (chair), Laning (Harvey, Hibbler, Lineburg, Weener - non-voting)
+Members: Hutton-Latsoudis (chair), Laning, Jonkman (Hibbler, Lineburg, & Weener - non-voting)

-Members: Dave Sherwood (President), Randy DeVries, Judy Zandstra, Taylor Boyce, Holly Haitsma, Joyce Groen
+Members: Dave Sherwood (President), Randy DeVries, Judy Zandstra, Taylor Boyce, Sandy Van Prooyen, Joyce Groen

 Members: Andrea Harvey (chair), Nancy Oostman, Sara Jabaay, Vicki Huizenga, Melissa Brouwer, Kyle Weener, Carrie Hutton-Latsoudis